OmerBentzi/sensor-analysis-assignment/stop_sign_annotation_protocol.md

 ---

 ## 6. Trade-offs
-- **Simplicity vs Richness:**
-  - A simple 4-label scheme maximizes inter-annotator agreement and reduces noise.
-  - A more detailed protocol (timestamps, directions, inch-up stops) could capture richer features but would slow annotation and increase inconsistency.
+- While a detailed protocol could capture richer features such as timestamps, turning directions, or multi-vehicle interactions, it would increase annotator burden and introduce higher label noise.
-- **Decision:** For this task, simplicity was chosen to ensure data quality and minimize ambiguity.
+- For production pipelines, the 4-label scheme (Full Stop, Rolling Stop, No Stop, Unclear) was chosen to maximize consistency, reduce ambiguity, and scale efficiently.
 ---

 ## 7. Why This Protocol Supports Effective Model Training